iogbole/israelo/_posts/2023-10-12-ebpf-net-viz.md

 <img width="600" alt="tcp retransmission" src="https://github-production-user-asset-6210df.s3.amazonaws.com/2548160/273732239-ec8dd025-ea85-4e7f-9ef3-0063ff75f1e0.png">
 </p>

 Imagine working on a high-speed, low-latency product and encountering intermittent slowdowns in data transmission.
 This situation can be tricky to diagnose and could bring your product to its knees.
-When I faced this issue, I took it upon myself to delve deep and understand what was happening under the hood. **Wireshark led me to the root cause: excessive TCP retransmissions due to a faulty firewall policy**.
+When I faced this issue, I took it upon myself to delve deep and understand what was happening under the hood. **Wireshark led me to the root cause: excessive TCP retransmissions** due to a faulty firewall policy.

 One can easily trigger TCP retransmission, by executing: